fiiiu/tangamandapio/posts/multiple-inheritance-crowdsales.md

 `super.validate() || (isInWhitelist(msg.sender) && !hasEnded)`.

-Of course, we will use multiple inheritance to form the "deadly diamond of death", and we start to get nervous because now it sounds veeery risky :)
+Of course, we will use multiple inheritance to form the "deadly diamond of death".
+At this point I start to get nervous because now it sounds veeery risky :)

-Let's define the
+Let's first try by defining the
 `contract PreSaleWithCapCrowdsale is PreSaleWhitelistedCrowdsale, CappedCrowdsale`, From what we learned before, this will result in the linearization `PreSaleWithCapCrowdsale`→ `PreSaleWhitelistedCrowdsale`→ `CappedCrowdsale`→ `Crowdsale`,